cming401/ShopeeAutoRate/chrome-extension/INSTALL.md

 ## How to Use

+### 🚀 Quick Start (Easiest Way)

+1. **One-Click Auto Start**
+   - Click the extension icon in Chrome toolbar
+   - Click the green **"🚀 Open Page & Auto Start"** button
+   - Extension will automatically:
+     - Open Shopee Seller Order page (or switch to existing tab)
+     - Wait for page to load
+     - Start rating automatically!

+**That's it!** No need to navigate manually.
+Just click and go! ☕

+---

+### Manual Start (Alternative)

 1. **Navigate to Shopee Seller Portal**
    - Go to: https://seller.shopee.com.my/portal/sale/order?type=completed
    - Make sure you're logged in